-The Morley Safer Award, a program of the Briscoe Center for American History at The University of Texas at Austin, was created in honor of Morley Safer with the support and active participation of Jane Fearer Safer and Sarah Safer.
+The Morley Safer Award, a program of the Briscoe Center for American History at The University of Texas at Austin, was created in honor of Morley Safer, whose papers are part of the center’s news media history collections.
+The Briscoe Center is grateful for the support and active participation of Jane Fearer Safer and Sarah Safer in the development of the award.

 The Morley Safer Award for Outstanding Reporting honored those who embodied Morley’s distinctive strengths: historical perspective, overlooked stories, unexpected insights, complexity, wit, and eloquence.
 I am grateful to Jane, Sarah, and the entire Morley Safer Award Steering Committee for their energy and guidance in this endeavor.
 I was truly humbled by the positive response of so many of today’s top journalists who have agreed to serve as jurors.